chrishyland/chrishyland.github.io/_posts/2018-09-05-monte-integration.md

 Before we begin, we first ask why do we even need computational techniques.
 An answer to this is that there are many reasons why we need computational techniques, as they can help us in scenarios such as

-- item When we can't always trust asymptotic results in finite samples;
+- When we can't always trust asymptotic results in finite samples;
-- item When we can't trust assumptions underlying our models;
+- When we can't trust assumptions underlying our models;
-- item When we want to run methods that have not been coded up.
+- When we want to run methods that have not been coded up.

 Furthermore, on the topic of simulations, we need simulations when we need to be able to generate draws from distributions.
-There are many practical applications to this such as simulating random terms in time series $\epsilon_i$, constructing random samples, and more.
+There are many practical applications to this such as simulating random terms in time series, constructing random samples, and more.
 However, sampling from distributions other than the uniform tend to be quite difficult, due to many reasons as we will soon discover.
 Furthermore, when you construct distributions yourself that are not currently written in Python or R, it is useful to write your own methods to sample from your own distributions.

 We look at some examples of computational techniques.
 Alot of times we require computational techniques for expressions that do not have analytical expressions.
 In particular, we focus on 2 techniques, simulation and numerical integration.